littlebotgames/littlebotgames.github.io/oblings.markdown

 permalink: /oblings/
 ---

-Oblings is a game kind of thing for the Playdate handheld console.
+A Spore-like creature creator for the Playdate console.
+Infinite possibilities, intuitive controls, let's see what you can make.

 ![Screenshot](/Oblings.png)